Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Conclusions

 \section{Conclusions}

-We propose a novel 2D temperature model (model 4) for the retrievals of hot Jupiter phase curves, which is described by equation (\ref{eq:model4}).
-The temperature model is a function of pressure and longitude, and consists of two TP profiles, signifying the representative dayside and nightside profiles.
+We propose a novel 2D temperature parameterisation for the retrievals of hot Jupiter phase curves, which is described by equations (\ref{eq:model4}).
+The temperature model is a function of pressure and longitude, and can be used to retrieve the chemical composition and latitudinally averaged thermal structure of hot Jupiters atmospheres from phase curves.
+The model is built on two TP profiles, signifying the representative profiles for the dayside and the nightside.
 In our model, the temperature is uniform on isobars on the nightside, and varies with cos$^n$(longitude/$\epsilon$) on isobars on the dayside, where $n$ and $\epsilon$ are free parameters.
-Additionally, both the dayside central longitude and dayside fraction (longitudinal extent) are free parameters of our model.
-We first apply our proposed retrieval scheme, together with several other 2D models for comparison, to synthetic phase curves simulated from a cloud-free GCM of WASP-43b, representing a more realistic atmospheric model than the typically simple models used for simulating synthetic data in the literature.
+Both the dayside central longitude and dayside fraction (longitudinal extent) are free parameters of our model.
+We first apply our proposed retrieval scheme, together with several other 2D models for comparison, to synthetic phase curves simulated from a cloud-free GCM of WASP-43b, representing a more realistic atmospheric model than the typically simple models used for validating retrieval schemes in the literature.
 We find that the models that allow variable dayside longitudinal extent can fit synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves to within typical measurement uncertainties, as well as accurately and precisely constraining the water and methane abundance.
-The retrieved thermal structures using these models are good approximations to the latitudinal-average of the GCM thermal structure using cos(latitude) as weight.
+The retrieved thermal structures using these models are good approximations to the latitudinal-average of the GCM thermal structure weighted towards the low latitude regions.
 We then apply our retrieval schemes to retrieve information from the observed phase curves of WASP-43b presented in \cite{stevenson_spitzer_2017}.
-We constrain the abundance of water to be $5.6\times10^{-5}$--$4.0\times10^{-4}$ at $1\sigma$ using our model, as well as an upper bound on CH$_4$ at $\sim 1\times10^{-6}$.
-We find that the longitudinally-averaged dayside TP structure of WASP-43b is likely to be homogeneous, meaning that temperature does not vary strongly on isobars, and are non-inverted.
+We constrain the abundance of water to be $5.6\times10^{-5}$--$4.0\times10^{-4}$ at $1\sigma$ using model 4, as well as an upper bound on CH$_4$ at $\sim 1\times10^{-6}$.
+We find that the latitudinally averaged dayside TP structure of WASP-43b is likely to be homogeneous (meaning that temperature does not vary strongly as a function of longitude on isobars) and non-inverted.
 We expect the nightside of WASP-43b to be covered by thick clouds due to the extremely low retrieved nightside temperature, in agreement with previous studies.
-We have demonstrated the efficacy of our retrieval scheme, which simultaneous fit all orbital phases of a set of phase curves at modest computation cost.
+We have thus demonstrated the efficacy of our retrieval scheme, which simultaneously fits all orbital phases of a set of phase curves at a modest computation cost.